 Then suck up bed bugs with a vacuum

 Once you’ve steam cleaned, you can vacuum up the molted skins, dead bugs, and eggs, according to the Michigan experts.
 Use crevice tools to get into tight spaces where bed bugs might be hiding, and be sure to empty the vacuum bag into a trash bin outside.
 If the vacuum is bagless, there’s a risk of the bugs crawling from the canister to other parts of the machine before you can empty it.
 Try inserting a knee-high hose inside the vacuum tube toe first, with the opening folded over the outside of the tube to hold it in place.
 That will trap bugs before they reach the canister, and then you can dump them in the trash outdoors.
 Also: Keep your vacuum securely wrapped in a garbage bag and inspect it for bed bugs between vacuum sessions.
-And make sure you know how to identify the pests: Here’s what bed bugs look like, from egg to nymph to adult.

 Freeze bed bugs to death